-The Board has been timely in making all required disclosure filings in the past five (5) years.
+The Board and Corporation have been timely in making required filings under the terms of the Continuing Disclosure Agreement for the past five years.

 Financial information regarding the Board may be obtained from Superintendent, Clay County Board of Education, 128 Richmond Road, Manchester, Kentucky 40962, Telephone (606) 598-2168.